sabbierra/sabbierra/CONTRIBUTING.md

 ## License

-By contributing to BoomBox you agree that your contributions will be licensed as defined on the [LICENSE](LICENSE) file.
+By contributing to Sabbierra you agree that your contributions will be licensed as defined on the [LICENSE](LICENSE) file.